pasqal-io/aquordion/docs/benchmarks.md

 Here are the median execution times for VQE.
 We compare optimizing with `PyQTorch` against optimizing with `Horqrux` and jitting.

-### Times

-Below we present the distribution of median times for each circuit type.

 ```python exec="on" source="material-block" session="benchmarks"
 fname = "stats_vqe.json"
 if not os.path.isfile(fname):
     fname = "docs/stats_vqe.json"